kpurens/Playground/readme.md

 <h1>Playground Management System</h1>
 <h2>Project Overview</h2>
 <p>This project is a Playground Management System designed to manage play sites, kids, and attractions in a playground setting.
-Built using Java with Spring Boot, it leverages an H2 in-memory database for efficient data persistence and management.
-The system provides a series of REST API endpoints to perform various operations related to playground management, offering a robust backend solution for playground administrators.</p>
+Built using Java with Spring Boot, it leverages an H2 in-memory database for efficient data persistence and control.
+The system provides a series of REST API endpoints to perform various operations related to playground management.</p>
 <h2>Technologies Used</h2>
 <ul>
    <li>Java: The primary programming language used to develop the application.</li>